Bkoech/Chat-Realtime/README.md

 # Chat-Realtime

-Aplikasi ini akan selalu bersetatus (BETA) Karena akan terus di update & dikembangkan.
-Maka dari itu jangan lupa di fork & like ya sob :).
+This app will always be on (BETA) Because there will continue to be updated and developed.
+Hence, do not forget at the fork and like ya bro :).

-Aplikasi ini dibuat menggunakan:
+This application is created using:
 - PHP
 - Bootstrap
 - MySQL